robwatsongtr/animals-CRUD/README.md

 # animals-CRUD
-MERN stack CRUD app demonstrator, stores the name of an animal and whether or not it's endangered.
+MERN stack CRUD app, stores the name of an animal and whether or not it's endangered.
 You can Create a new animal, Update its name or status, Read the full contents of the database, or Delete an animal.

 Uses the MERN stack, MongoDB Atlas, Express, React, Node.